cuba-platform/dashboard-addon/README.md

 Dashboard designer allows you to build a dashboard with your frames and predefined layouts such as vertical, horizontal and grid in WYSIWYG mode.

 ## Key concepts
 Designer contains a widget palette, widget tree with hierarchical structure and canvas where you can build and see your dashboard.
-Also, it's possible to build dashboard by dropping widgets into a tree.
+Also, it's possible to build dashboard using Drag-n-Drop from Palette to Canvas / Tree.

-Dashboard contains some public methods such as:
+Dashboard public methods:
  - `setDashboardModel` sets a dashboard model to frame.
  - `getDashboardModel` returns a dashboard model of frame.

 ## Structure
-The structure of this project contains some main components:
+Main components of this application component:
  - `DashboardFrame` contains main controls and canvas.
  - `DashboardModel` contains component hierarchical structure.
-May be converted into JSON string.
+Can be serializaed to any format (JSON/XML).
- - `WidgetRepository` can load a widget descriptors from XML (widget caption, icon, frameId).
+ - `WidgetRepository` loads widgets configuration from XML config files (widget caption, icon, frameId) that are set to `<...>` config property.

 ## How to add to a project
 1. Open the project in Studio